JakeWharton/jakewharton.com/_posts/2018-11-20-androids-java-8-support.md

 1 error; aborting
 ```

 This is because lambdas use a newer bytecode, `invokedynamic`, added in Java 7.
 As the error message indicates, Android's support for this bytecode requires a minimum API of 26 or newer–something practically unfathomable for applications at the time of writing.
-Instead, a process named _desugaring_ is used which turns lambdas into representations compatible with all API levels developers were targeting.
+Instead, a process named _desugaring_ is used which turns lambdas into representations compatible with all API levels developers are targeting.

 ### Desugaring History